 You may have hired a freelancer who was happy to call themselves self-employed at the start of the arrangement.
-Agreeing with someone that they will be “self-employed” has benefits for both the employer and the worker.
-There is a perceived flexibility in the arrangement, the worker doesn’t receive holiday pay or sick pay and of course, there is no employers’ national insurance to be paid.
+Agreeing with someone that they will be “self-employed” has benefits for both the employer and the individual.
+There is a perceived flexibility in the arrangement, the individual doesn’t receive holiday pay, sick pay or a pension, and of course, there is no employers’ national insurance to be paid.
 However, employment status is quite complex and it is not simply a matter of the employer and the freelancer deciding that they will be “self-employed”.

 Often problems arise when you decide that you no longer want to use the freelancer’s services.
 You believe that they are self-employed and so it should be easy to end the arrangement.
 However, at this point your self-employed freelancer may decide that they have been an employee all along.
 Now they want you to pay them notice pay, redundancy pay, backdated holiday pay, or sue you for unfair dismissal!

 The financial risks of getting this wrong are high.
-As of April 2016, claims for unfair dismissal can cost up to £93,332 and redundancy payments can amount to £14,370.
+As of April 2021, the maximum compensatory award for unfair dismissal is £89,493 and redundancy payments can amount to £16,320.

 Our HR advice services can help support you through any freelancer issues and prevent problems from arising further down the line.